Independent guide. Not affiliated with any formation service, IRS, or SBA. Not legal or tax advice. Last reviewed June 2026.

 Ohio LLC$99$0$99

-PIT 0% to 3.5% applies to net business income under both structures.
+Net business income is fully deducted up to $250,000 (Ohio Business Income Deduction), then taxed at a flat 3% under both structures.
 CAT applies above $3M Ohio-sourced gross receipts and is not included above.

 Ohio-Specific Considerations